A logo small

 • Open to all currently enrolled UCLA students who have spent 3+ years living in a country other than the U.S.

-• Must be an enrolled student for the 2023 - 2024 academic year.
+• Must be an enrolled student for the entirety of the 2025 - 2026 academic year.

 • Must value working in a diverse and team-oriented group.